ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

     : getResourceNameByConvention(resourceType, workload, environment, region, instance)
 ```

 Note the `export` decorator.
 This is required to make the function available to other Bicep files.
 The final result can be found in [naming-conventions.bicep](https://github.com/ronaldbosma/blog-code-examples/blob/master/apply-azure-naming-convention-using-bicep-functions/naming-conventions.bicep).

 ### Using the Function

-To use the function in different Bicep files, you can put all the functions in a reusable Bicep file.
-You can then import this file in your Bicep files.
+To use the function in different Bicep files, I've put the functions in a reusable Bicep file.
+We can then import this file in other Bicep files.
 Here's an example of how to import the file:

 ```bicep
 import { getResourceName } from './naming-conventions.bicep'
 ```

-Note that the import feature is still in preview.
-Although [Imports in Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-import) states that you need to enable the feature in your Bicep config file, I didn't have to do this.
-I'm using Bicep version `0.26.170`.
+Note that at the moment of writing this post the import feature is still in preview.
+Although [Imports in Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-import) states that you need to enable the feature in your Bicep config file, I didn't have to.

-After importing the file, you can use the `getResourceName` function in your Bicep files.
+After importing the `getResourceName` function, you can use it in your Bicep files.
 Here are some examples:

 ```bicep
 param location string = resourceGroup().location